Public Service Policy and Procedures

 Purpose of Policy

-The purpose of the Public Services Policy is to provide guidance to all employees regarding the Library's standards of behavior, service, activity, and outreach when providing services at the library.
+The purpose of the Public Service Policy is to provide guidance to all employees regarding the Library's standards of behavior, service, activity, and outreach when providing services at the library.

 Public Service Procedures

 The public service procedures have been developed to provide a guide for employees and library users with regard to behavior and activities that may occur when working in the public service capacity.

 - In all instances, when assigned to public service stations within your workday, users' needs will take precedence over other activities.
 Staff at public service stations will promptly acknowledge users in a friendly manner and will actively offer support when it is deemed that a user may need assistance.